Business Security Test 2016

 Copyright and Disclaimer

 This publication is Copyright © 2016 by AV-Comparatives ®.
 Any use of the results, etc. in whole or in part, is ONLY permitted after the explicit written agreement of the management board of AV-Comparatives prior to any publication.
+This report is supported by the participants.
 AV-Comparatives and its testers cannot be held liable for any damage or loss, which might occur as result of, or in connection with, the use of the information provided in this paper.
 We take every possible care to ensure the correctness of the basic data, but a liability for the correctness of the test results cannot be taken by any representative of AV-Comparatives.
 We do not give any guarantee of the correctness, completeness, or suitability for a specific purpose of any of the information/content provided at any given time.
 No one else involved in creating, producing or delivering test results shall be liable for any indirect, special or consequential damage, or loss of profits, arising out of, or related to, the use or inability to use, the services provided by the website, test documents or any related data.

 For more information about AV-Comparatives and the testing methodologies, please visit our website.